 Below is a table of the transformations for linearizing some common relationships.

-Non-Linear Model Step 1: Linearized Model Step 2: Calculate Linear Model Step 3: Back Transformation
+Non-Linear Model Linearized Model Back Transformation

 y = abx lg y = a* + b*x a = 10a* b = 10b*